Frequently Asked Questions about Orientation

 Your SOAR login is a lower-case “w” and your 6-or 8-digit Southern Miss ID number (ex: w123456).
 If you can't locate the temporary SOAR password that was assigned to you when you applied for admission or if you need to reset your password, you can do so; or contact the iTech Help Desk at 601.266.HELP for assistance.

 What is UNV 100?

 UNV 100 is a required 1-hour course for all new students at Southern Miss.
-It is an online pass/fail course administered through Blackboard during the first eight weeks of the semester.
+It is an online pass/fail course administered through Canvas during the first eight weeks of the semester.
 The Office of New Student and Retention Programs will contact you about this course at the beginning of next semester.